blackbox24/dj-push-notification/README.md

 [X] modify admin template file for add_view
 [X] add channel layer to send notifications
-[X] add our custom url in `admin.py` for send message
+[X] add our custom url in `admin.py` for send message [X] create a client side to handle the websockets